markspanbroek/oauthconsumer/README.md

 Usage
 -----
-To use this library in your app, you need to add the XCode project from this repository to your app project.
-Additionally, you need to set the User Header Search Path to include the folder where the OAuthConsumer header files are located, for instance:
+To use this library in your app, you need to follow these steps:

+   * Add the XCode project from this repository to your app project.
+   * Set the User Header Search Path in XCode to include the folder where the OAuthConsumer header files are located, for instance: ${PROJECT_DIR}/OAuthConsumer
-	${PROJECT_DIR}/OAuthConsumer
+   * Add -ObjC to Other Linker Flags in XCode.

 For more usage documentation, see: http://code.google.com/p/oauthconsumer/.